 And even a basic CRM system can perform rudimentary tracking of the three easily quantifiable characteristics that contribute to RFM analysis:

 - Monetary value: This refers to the total amount a customer has spent purchasing products and services from your brand over a particular period of time.
-Recency is a key metric because customers who have spent more in the past are more likely to spend more in the future.
+Monetary value is a key metric because the customers who have spent the most in the past are more likely to spend more in the future.

 RFM Analysis for Customer Segmentation

 Computing RFM for real-world application typically requires special analytical expertise or advanced math skills.
 And, like any model, RFM models can vary in complexity from simple to sophisticated.
-RFM segmentation begins by ranking customers in each of the three categories—recency, frequency and monetary value.
+RFM segmentation begins by ranking customers in each of the three categories: recency score, frequency score and monetary score.
 Typically, this is done on a scale of 1 to 10.
 A 10 indicates the top 10% in each category (i.e., the most recent to transact, the most frequent to transact and those who purchased the most), a 9 the next 10% and so forth.
-With scoring such as this, you can create effective customer segments, including:
+By using a RFM scoring system such as this you can construct an effective marketing strategy by creating customer RFM segments, including:

 - Your faithful customers: Customers who score high for frequency but low in monetary value tend to respond best to product recommendations based on past purchases, as well as incentives tied to spending thresholds (e.g., a free gift for transactions above the brand’s average order value).

 - Your at-risk customers: Customers who have been in your top tier in the past (best, big spenders and/or loyal) but who now score low for recency and frequency present a special opportunity.
 Marketers should consider targeting them with messages aimed at retention, such as discount pricing, exclusive offers and new product launches.
 With the help of your CDP, you can even create specific customer journeys aimed at re-engaging and retaining at-risk customers.